 Oregon Water Resources Foundation (OWRF) Scholarship Program

-The application period for the 2024-2025 OWRF Scholarship Program is now CLOSED.
+The application period for the 2026-2027 OWRF Scholarship Program is NOW OPEN!

 Application Process: Application and written essay